Skip to content

 Whilst studying on the programme, Biomedical Science MSci students can attend St George’s the annual careers fair, summer careers festival, drop-in careers clinics or book individual appointments with the university’s Careers Consultants.
 Additional support is available from the Academic lead for Biomedical Science Employability and there are numerous resources embedded within the curriculum to help you explore your options, plan your experience and develop your professional goals.

 You can gain valuable work experience with opportunities to undertake short, or long-term placements.
 These include summer internships in academia and industry.
-There is also an opportunity to improve your employability further by undertaking a Professional Training Year (PTY) between your second and third years of study; St George’s has excellent industry links and previous students have worked in commercial organisations and on academic placements in both the UK and Europe including GSK, MSD, Pfizer, UCL Great Ormond Street Institute of Child Health, Imperial College Division of Psychiatry, Institute of Cancer Research, King’s College London Department of Women and Children’s Health and University of Barcelona and University of Granada in Spain and Radboud University in the Netherlands.
+There is also an opportunity to improve your employability further by undertaking a Professional Training Year (PTY) between your second and third years of study; St George’s has excellent industry links and previous students have worked in commercial organisations and on academic placements in both the UK and Europe.
+Potential placements* include: GSK, MSD, Pfizer, UCL Great Ormond Street Institute of Child Health, Imperial College Division of Psychiatry, Institute of Cancer Research, King’s College London Department of Women and Children’s Health and University of Barcelona and University of Granada in Spain and Radboud University in the Netherlands.

 Learn more about studying at St George's